peteroupc/html3dutil/doc/H3DU.CurveBuilder.md

 #### Parameters

-* `mode` (Type: number) (optional)<br>If this value is <a href="H3DU.Mesh.md#H3DU.Mesh.LINES">H3DU.Mesh.LINES</a>, or is null or omitted, generates a series of lines defining the curve.
+* `mode` (Type: number) (optional)<br>If this value is <a href="H3DU.Mesh.md#H3DU.Mesh.LINES">H3DU.Mesh.LINES</a>, or is null, undefined, or omitted, generates a series of lines defining the curve.
 If this value is <a href="H3DU.Mesh.md#H3DU.Mesh.POINTS">H3DU.Mesh.POINTS</a>, generates a series of points along the curve.
 For any other value, this method has no effect.
 * `n` (Type: number) (optional)<br>Number of subdivisions of the curve to be drawn.
 Default is 24.
 * `u1` (Type: number) (optional)<br>Starting point of the curve.
 Default is the starting coordinate given by the <a href="H3DU.Curve.md">curve evaluator object</a>, or 0 if not given.
 * `u2` (Type: number) (optional)<br>Ending point of the curve.
 Default is the ending coordinate given by the <a href="H3DU.Curve.md">curve evaluator object</a>, or 1 if not given.